-- It uses AC voltage from transformer TR1 to generate and distribute service power supply over the panel board; - It controls and provides interfacing of the mains surge protection module (SLSRGPRPJ1KM); - It controls and provides interfacing of the power amplifier supply module (PSL1000/PJ1K or PSL5034); - It processes and provides interfacing of the control signals to/from the Bias Board (SLBIAS1K3U-2); - It processes and provides interfacing of the control signals to/from the Panel Board (SL007PC2001A or SL007PC2001B). - It acquires and processes the input signals from the Main board (SLMBDTEXLC05); - It feeds and operates the cooling fans; - It feeds and controls the LED indicator board.
+- It uses AC voltage to generate and distribute service power supply over the panel board; - It controls and provides interfacing of the mains surge protection module; - It controls and provides interfacing of the power amplifier supply module; - It processes and provides interfacing of the control signals to/from the Bias Board; - It processes and provides interfacing of the control signals to/from the Panel Board. - It feeds and operates the cooling fans; - It feeds and controls the LED indicator board.

-8.3 Panel board - CPU (SL007PC2001A)
+7.3 Panel board